NREL/streamm-tools/doc/source/mpi_interface.rst

 The MPI module :mod:`mpiBase` provides a common interface for typical communication operations.
-The implementation of these operations is handled by derived clases that use a variety of external libraries.
+The implementation of these operations is handled by derived classes that use a variety of external libraries.
 Currently these include:

 - boost
 - mpi4py
 - serial

-where 'serial' is explicity listed to emphasize that this implementation uses the same interface as the actual MPI libraries.
+where 'serial' is explicitly listed to emphasize that this implementation uses the same interface as the actual MPI libraries.
 Therefore, a user can write an algorithm using the MPI interface that does not have to be changed if their code is moved to a system that does not have any